Contact Us Today (424) 372-3112

 Representing Celebrities in High Profile Criminal Cases

-Representing celebrity clients who have been arrested requires a special set of skills, knowledge, and experience.
-Lawyers who defend the icons of American cinema, television, music, and sports will face problems that do not arise in the normal course of civil or criminal legal proceedings.
+Defending celebrity clients who have been arrested presents a unique set of challenges that demand specialized skills, knowledge, and experience.
+Lawyers who take on the task of representing the icons of American cinema, television, music, and sports will encounter issues that are not typical in the regular course of civil or criminal legal proceedings.

-The far-reaching implications of a celebrity arrest are often more significant than for a person whose life is lived out of the spotlight.
+The implications of a celebrity arrest are often more significant than those for a person whose life is lived outside the spotlight.
+The potential impact of such an event cannot be overstated, underscoring the need for your expertise.

-Ongoing negative publicity can devastate even the most famous celebrities.
-The task of the celebrity's criminal defense lawyer is not only to fight for a good result in court, but also to protect the client's ability to keep performing in the public eye.
+The task of the celebrity's criminal defense lawyer is not only to fight for a good result in court but also to protect the client's ability to keep performing in the public eye.
+This underscores the crucial role of media management in your practice.

 There have been many invasion of privacy cases in California that have received significant media attention.